silvest/RGESolver/README.md

 ## Usage

 The `rgesolver-config` script is available in the `<CMAKE_INSTALL_PREFIX>/bin` directory (default: `/usr/local`), which can be invoked with the following options:
-* `--cflags`: to obtain the include path needed for compilation against the `RGESolver`.
+* `--cflags`: to obtain the include path needed for compilation against `RGESolver`.
-* `--libs`:  to obtain the flags needed for linking against the `RGESolver`.
+* `--libs`:  to obtain the flags needed for linking against `RGESolver`.

 If the path `<CMAKE_INSTALL_PREFIX>/bin` is not in the predefined search path, the compilation will (most likely) fail. if the user wants to use the compilation command above, it is suggested to add `<CMAKE_INSTALL_PREFIX>/bin` to the `$PATH` variable.
 Alternatively, the script can be invoked from a terminal session in `<CMAKE_INSTALL_PREFIX>/bin` to visualize the paths to the library and to the headers.

-After the installation, the example program `Example1.cpp` (available in the `Examples` directory) can be compiled with the command
+After the installation, the example program `ExampleEvolution.cpp` (available in the `Examples` directory) can be compiled with the command
  ```
- g++ -o app Example1.cpp `rgesolver-config --cflags` `rgesolver-config --libs`
+ g++ -o app ExampleEvolution.cpp `rgesolver-config --cflags` `rgesolver-config --libs`
  ```

 ## Uninstall